otaviof/chart-streams/README.md

 - Promoting Git repository as source-of-authority over Helm-Charts;
 - Low-friction workflow, `index.yaml` and Chart tarballs are generated dynamically;
-- Allowing clients to reach branches and commit-ids, with [Semantic Versioning][semver];
+- Allowing clients to reach branches and commit-ids, with [Semantic Versioning][helmsemver];

 The basic workflow is represented as: